How to integrate Habitica MCP with Autogen

 Introduction

 This guide walks you through connecting Habitica to AutoGen using the Composio tool router.
-By the end, you'll have a working Habitica agent that can add a new daily task for exercise, create a challenge for team productivity, delete an outdated task from my challenge, create a tag for urgent work tasks through natural language commands.
+By the end, you'll have a working Habitica agent that can add a new daily task for exercise, create a challenge for team productivity, delete an outdated task from your challenge through natural language commands.

 This guide will help you understand how to give your AutoGen agent real control over a Habitica account through Composio's Habitica MCP server.